Winery Tasting Room Guide

 - Most wineries will have a sheet of tasting notes.
 Read the tasting notes as you sip the wine and see if you notice any of the aromas or flavors described in the notes.

 - Skipping any of the wines on the tasting list is okay.
 Some people ] want to taste the reds only.
 Some may be interested in tasting only specific varietals of wine.

 - Usually, you would not ask for a second taste of one particular wine unless you indicate that you are interested in purchasing the wine.

 - You do not have to drink all the wine in your glass.
 Toss the unwanted wine in your glass into the dump bucket provided for this purpose.

-- The host suggests a rinse for your glass, that means the host will pour a small amount of the next wine into your glass.
+- If the server suggests a rinse for your glass, that means the host will pour a small amount of the next wine into your glass.
 It is called a “Rinse.”
 Swirl the wine and empty into the dump bucket.